 What was your inspiration for creating the movie: Hachi, A Dog’s Tale?

 Once I stayed with a friend at his lovely St. Paul de Vence home in France, and was being urged to stay longer.
-I had been away for a week, and had promised to be back to care for Hachi.
+I had been away for a week and had promised to be back to care for Hachi.
 My dear friend joked about it for years.
 He was aced out by a dog!

 When I met Paul Mason, a respected TV/film producer of more than 40 years, I shared the story of the beloved Japanese dog and how it impacted my life.
-At the time, Paul was not a dog person, but I was passionate about my belief in this tender love story.
-He finally agreed to mentor me through the film process, and that’s how it all began.
+Paul was not a dog person, but I was passionate about my belief in this tender love story.
+He finally agreed to mentor me through the film process and that’s how it all began.

-Q: How did you and Paul approach Richard Gere to not only star in the film, but to co-produce with you?
+How did you and Paul approach Richard Gere to not only star in the film, but to co-produce with you?

-A: The first person that popped in my head was Richard Gere.
-I knew of his deep respect for Japanese culture.
-I was asked for alternative choices.
-I had none.
 Richard’s agent read the script and loved it.
 He warned Richard that his character dies midway and the dog was the star.
 As Richard tells it, he had a deep response from the start.
-He would tell people about the story, and become quite emotional.
-That’s how Richard Gere became attached to the film, not only as the star, but as my co-producer, as well.
-He had an intense visceral feeling about Hachi’s story.
-During the production, Richard and our director, Lasse Hallstrom, were hands on, all the way, and he was a joy to work with throughout.
+He would tell people about the story and become quite emotional.

 Tell us a little about your mother’s connection to JAS from many years ago, and how that might inspire you to become more involved with JAS.

 My father, Thomas Shigekuni, had a primarily Japanese-American law practice for more than 45 years.
-He helped set up some of the early Japanese companies, such as Sega, here in the U.S. My father promoted ideas and acts that increased respect and equality for those of Japanese ancestry.
+He helped set up some of the early Japanese companies, such as Sega, here in the U.S., and promoted ideas and acts that increased respect and equality for those of Japanese ancestry.

 Ruth, my mother, was raised in Oklahoma City and was always the spark plug of the family.
-Similar to how my grandmother was (Oklahoma City’s Woman of the Year), she is very social and enjoys meeting new people, discovering new places to visit, and was always steps ahead of everyone else.
+Similar to my grandmother (Oklahoma City’s Woman of the Year), she is very social and enjoys meeting new people, discovering new places to visit and is always steps ahead of everyone else.

 Unlike my parents, I never really was involved in my Japanese heritage until the making of “Hachi: A Dog’s Tale.”
 It was only after I visited Tokyo to discuss the project with Shochiku (the film production and distribution company) that I got to know Japanese on a personal level.

 I had always believed that the Japanese corporate structure was remote somehow.
 To my delight, nothing could be further from the truth.
-Trough my film, I’ve met exceptional individuals, such as Misako Ito, director of the Japan Foundation Los Angeles, and the charming Consul General of Japan, Jun Niimi, the marvelous diplomat who works tirelessly to share the Japanese culture of dignity, passion and honor.
+Through my film, I’ve met exceptional individuals, such as Misako Ito, director of the Japan Foundation Los Angeles, and the charming Consul General of Japan, Jun Niimi, the marvelous diplomat who works tirelessly to share the Japanese culture of dignity, passion and honor.